Time-dependent flux backgrounds in type IIB supergravity: Discussions

 \acknowledgments

+We thank Andrew R. Frey for reading an earlier version of the manuscript and for providing valuable comments.
+We also thank Evan McDonough and Keshav Dasgupta for interesting comments and correspondence on the earlier version.
 ARK is supported by the Czech Science Foundation GA\v{C}R grant "Dualities and higher derivatives" (GA23-06498S) and thanks the CERN theory group and Irene Valenzuela for the hospitality at CERN.
 RM is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12247103.